Suicide and trauma: Impact on families

 Research has given particular consideration to the impacts of suicide within a family, whether by spouse, parent, or child.
 However, most studies have not examined the quality of the relationships within the family or the effect of different family members’ reactions on the others.
-68% of suicides is from family problems and the family will be disappointed due to this suicde.

 Suicide by a spouse has been associated with greater risk for mental illness, including depression, PTSD, and engagement in self-harming behaviors.
 Spousal suicide has also been associated with adverse changes in physical health and social functioning, mortality, increased risk of suicide, and increased utilization of mental health services.

 Changes in family dynamics and functioning has been reported in the context of suicide by a child, which researchers note may affect relationships and bonding with surviving children within a family.
 More extreme types of family functioning with regard to cohesion and adaptability were associated with greater susceptibility to stress related to the death of a child such as the anniversary of one's birth and death and decisions regarding one's belongings.
 Many families must also navigate other stressors such as addressing the needs of surviving children and family members, which researchers assert can place the family at risk for additional health implications.
 Increases in utilization of mental health services and risk of suicide in parents has also been linked to experiencing suicide of a child.